Last Updated on August 20, 2020 by Calibre 11

-Here are the first live photos of the new 2011 Silver Monaco- the latest in the line of Heuer- branded Monaco chronographs featuring the modern Calibre 11 movement and the distinctive left-sided crown.
+Here are the first live photos of the TAG Heuer Monaco Calibre 11 Heritage Chronograph- the latest in the line of Heuer- branded Monaco chronographs featuring the modern Calibre 11 movement and the distinctive left-sided crown.

 TAG Heuer continue to explore both sides of the Monaco- the futuristic models, through watches like the Monaco V4, Monaco Mikrograph and Monaco Twenty-Four, and the heritage models, through Heuer branded watches that evoke the original spirit of the 1970s.

 The Monaco story stretches back to 1969, when the original 1133B Monaco (above, left) was released, powered by the in-house “Chronomatic” Calibre 11 movement.
 History shows that the original watch was a bit of a failure, being a little ahead of its time.
 But thanks to the evocative image of Steve McQueen and the renewed interest in TAG Heuer’s heritage by the late 1990s, the watch was resurrected in 1997 and stands today as the most iconic model in the range.

 The first of the modern Calibre 11 Monaco’s was the Blue 40th Anniversary Monaco released in 2009- a tribute that original 1133B.
 While the shape of the case differed a little, the design of the dial, hour-markers and hands was almost identical to the 1969 original.
 The watch was fitted with the modern “Calibre 11” movement, first developed for the Autavia re-edition in 2003.